erxclau/rare-botanist/README.md

 }
 ```

-`CURRENT_THREAD` should be `null` because on the first use because there are no previous threads to unsticky or lock.
+`CURRENT_THREAD` should be `null` on the first use because there are no previous threads to unsticky or lock.